stilosdesign/birdie-datalayer/README.md

-# birdie-datalayer
+# Birdie ORM

-Birdie DataLayer is component for conection and manipulate database in PHP usign PDO
+Birdie ORM is library for conection and manipulate database in PHP using PDO